vefunder/protocol-research-review/articles/TangibleDAO/Tangible-USDR.md

     The auditors pointed out a possible conflict between administrator roles and general architecture (addresses, contracts).
 They recommended using multi-signature wallets as an additional layer of security.

 Adding to the last point, there is a general concern around access rights.
 Our research found that almost every contract has some sort of admin access.
 Hence, none of the contracts are immutable.
 Despite the use of multi-sigs for most contracts, it opens a potential attack vector, given the high number of contracts.
 The [Tangible: Deployer](https://polygonscan.com/address/0x3d41487a3c5662ede90d0ee8854f3cc59e8d66ad) EOA, in particular, has enormous power within the system.
-It can set roles for an arbitrary address.
+It is the DEFAULT_ADMIN_ROLE that can set roles for an arbitrary address.
+Although the team regularly passes admin control to the [4-of-5 multi-sig](https://polygonscan.com/address/0x100fCC635acf0c22dCdceF49DD93cA94E55F0c71), care must be taken that the new admin revoke the admin role from the Deployer for every deployed contract.
+This manual process increases the risk of human error that can potentially affect user funds.

 In conclusion, the audit did not find any severe issues.
 However, despite the audit's findings, the current setup warrants caution.
 None of Tangible’s 60+ contracts are immutable, and many are relying on manual interaction (administrator role).
 These roles can be difficult to track and are not implemented in a uniform manner.
 The sheer amount of contracts and the current setup create additional complexity.
 Essentially, this opens unnecessary risk vectors and is prone to human errors.
 Moreover, the contracts are susceptible to compromised access rights.
 Adding to these points are the facts that the project has no decentralized components (e.g. a governance module) and lacks a bug bounty program.

 ### On-Chain Custody Risk

-As mentioned above, the Tangible platform and the USDR smart contracts involve a role-based access control system owned by a few multi-signature wallets (which are granted by a single EOA).
+As mentioned above, the Tangible platform and the USDR smart contracts involve a role-based access control system owned by a few multi-signature wallets (which are granted by the Deployer EOA EOA).
 The custody risk thus lies in the hands of the Tangible: Deployer and in these signers.
 They basically control the entire project, making it a fully centralized project.

 Looking at the signers from the most relevant wallets leads to the conclusion that the same two to three EOAs control all wallets.
 A summary of all signers is listed below: